 - Avoid using strong acidic wheel cleaners, especially on spoked wheels.
 If such products are used on hard-to-remove dirt, do not leave the cleaner on the affected area any longer than instructed.
-Also, thoroughly rinse the area off with water, immediately dry it, and then apply a corrosion protection spray. - Improper cleaning can damage windshields, cowlings, panels and other plastic parts.
-Use only a soft, clean cloth or sponge with mild detergent and water to clean plastic. - Do not use any harsh chemical products on plastic parts.
+Also, thoroughly rinse the area off with water, immediately dry it, and then apply a corrosion protection spray. - Improper cleaning can damage plastic parts such as cowlings, panels, windshields, headlight lenses, meter lenses, etc. Use only a soft, clean cloth or sponge with mild detergent and water to clean plastic. - Do not use any harsh chemical products on plastic parts.
 Be sure to avoid using cloths or sponges which have been in contact with strong or abrasive cleaning products, solvent or thinner, fuel (gasoline), rust removers or inhibitors, brake fluid, antifreeze or electrolyte.

 - Do not use high-pressure washers or steam-jet cleaners since they cause water seepage and deterioration in the following areas: seals (of wheel and swingarm bearings, fork and brakes), electric components (couplers, connectors, instruments, switches and lights), breather hoses and vents. - For motorcycles equipped with a windshield: Do not use strong cleaners or hard sponges as they will cause dulling or scratching.
 Some cleaning compounds for plastic may leave scratches on the windshield.
 Test the product on a small hidden part of the windshield to make sure that it does not leave any marks.
-If the windshield is scratched, use a quality plastic polishina compound after washing.
+If the windshield is scratched, use a quality plastic polishing compound after washing.